dipy/dipy/doc/devel/bibliography.rst

   added after the year to distinguish them, e.g. ``Garyfallidis2012a``, ``Garyfallidis2012b``, starting with the least recent work (including works across groups).
 Within the same group, the least recent work is put closest to the end of the file.
+Similarly, if multiple works of the same author appeared in the same month, the name of the venue (i.e. its first letter) is used to distinguish works, following the rules described for the year.
 - Strictly unnecessary (e.g. ``abstract``) or non-standard fields (``issn``) should be avoided.
 - Author full names (i.e. including their first names) are used, and names use